 Comparing brokers side by side is no easy task.
-For our 2017 Broker Review, we assessed 16 brokers on 308 different variables to find the best online broker.
+For our 2022 annual broker review, we spent hundreds of hours assessing 15 brokerages to find the best online broker.
 Let's compare E*TRADE vs Robinhood.